1712n/hygge-website/content/tools/google-workspace.md

 # Google Docs

 While [GitHub](https://hygge.work/github/) is a perfect tool to organize your work, we use Google Docs, Sheets and other Workspace functionality for selected tasks.
-It's a great tool for remote and asynchronous collaboraion if you follow these easy steps working with your documents:
+It's a great tool for remote and asynchronous collaboration if you follow these easy steps working with your documents:

 - Avoid working in offline Word or Excel files and uploading/attaching them to emails and GitHub issues later.
 Those are difficult to find and collaborate on.
 Attach the link to an online Google document to your issue on GitHub;
 - Don't Work on documents privately to share them from your personal Google Drive space.
 Instead, place them into relevant [Google Team Drives](https://drive.google.com/drive/u/0/shared-drives).
 This will allow you to share your documents with appropriate team members and maintain control over the access.